Battle of Kiev (1941): Continuation of Guderian's advance

 Following this, Stalin severely criticized Yeryomenko, and ordered him to pull his troops out of the encirclement if possible, and to use any available air forces even in bad weather.
-At this time, only 16 tanks and 5 armored vehicles were available for the Soviet 108th tank division, and only 38 tanks were left in the 141 tank brigade.
+At this time, only 16 tanks and 5 armored vehicles were available for the Soviet 108th tank division, and only 38 tanks were left in the 141st tank brigade.
 Yeryomenko tried desperate measures to free his troops, including the use of roadblocking units that opened fire on his own forces that were retreating without permission, but was unsuccessful.

 In a report to Stalin on 4 September, Budyonny described the threat to his flanks and requested immediate reinforcements.
 In the absence of this possibility, Budyonny requested permission to create a reserve force for himself by transferring four divisions from the 37th and 26th armies of the Western Front.
 At Stalin's behest, Shaposhnikov rejected both of Budyonny's requests.
-On 6 September, when the Soviet 21st Army was placed under the command of the Southwest Front, Kirponos ordered this army to attack the rear of the 3rd and 4th Panzer Divisions XXIV Motorized Corps from the west.
-The actions of Kirponos did not affect the movement of Guderian's armored forces and they crossed the Saim river the next day.
+On 6 September, when the Soviet 21st Army was placed under the command of the Southwest Front, Kirponos ordered this army to attack the rear of the 3rd and 4th Panzer Divisions of the XXIV Motorized Corps from the west.
+The actions of Kirponos did not affect the movement of Guderian's armored forces and they crossed the Seym River the next day.
 Faced with a dangerous situation, on 7 September, Kirponos asked for permission to withdraw his forces north of Kiev to the eastern side of the Desna River.
 After the fall of Chernigov (Note: Before the nighttime retreat, the Red Army set fire to Chernigov in accordance to Soviet scorched earth policy.) on 8 September to the German 2nd Army, Shaposhnikov informed the Southwestern Front on 9 September that the High Command had decided to withdraw the Fifth Army and the right wing of the Soviet 37th Army to the east of the Desna River to take a distance from the German Sixth Army and to rotate its front line to the north, facing the advance of the Panzer Group 2.